-Florida A&M University (FAMU) provides six weeks of highly concentrated developmental experiences during the summer.
+Florida A&M University (FAMU) provides highly concentrated developmental experiences during the summer.
 College and high school teachers are hired to teach subjects that include English, mathematics, general science, art, African-American studies, and computer sciences.
 Personal development activities are also provided through weekly seminars, workshops and motivational trips.

 Does my child qualify?

 Participants must be students in 7th through 11th grade who may have: